BennettTan/Sudoku_Solver/README.md

 # Sudoku_Solver
-An algorithm that solves any Sudoku puzzle.
+An algorithm that solves a Sudoku puzzle.